masciugo/genealogy/README.md

 #### TODO's

-* documentation
-* better description of new query method usage: [paternal|maternal] nieces, nephews, aunts, uncles along with their options

 #### Highly desirable features

-* Improve eligible methods taking account individual's ages compatibility.
-This of course depends on nature of individual, their fertility age range should be provided as options.
 * Optional usage of current spouse (if defined) for more concise alter methods.
 For example adding a children to an individual will automatically add it to the current spouse of that individual
 * Other more complex query methods like minimal ancestors